mdh266/rag-jfk/README.md

 </center>

-## Using App Locally
+## Using The App Locally
 --------------------

 To run the application locally you can use [Docker](https://www.docker.com/) with the command,

 	docker-compose up

-     docker-compose up
+and then go to the site https://localhost:8080.